 Google Sheets has some great shortcuts that can help you get the work done a lot faster (and more accurately).

-One such functionality is Fill Down in Google Sheets.
+One such functionality is Google Sheets Fill Down.

-Fill Down allows you to quickly autofill a column (or row) based on the pre-existing pattern.
+Fill Down is an autofill Google Sheets setting you can apply to a column (or row) based on the pre-existing pattern.

-Let’s gets started and first learn what is a fill handle (that makes fill down possible) and then look at some useful examples of using fill down in Google Sheets.
+Let’s get started getting Google Sheets to drag down numbers.
+First we’ll learn what a fill handle (that makes fill down possible) is and then look at some useful examples of using the Google Sheets fill down function.

 What is a Fill Handle?

-When you select a cell or a range of cells in Google Sheets, you will notice that the bottom-right edge of the selection has a small square (as shown below).
+When you select a cell or a range of cells in Google Sheets, you will notice that the bottom-right edge of the selection has a small circle (as shown below).

 At this point, if you hold the left mouse key and drag the fill handle down, you will notice that it automatically fills the cells with some values.